Seelaus Asset Management LLC Acquires Shares of 320 Deckers Outdoor Co. (NYSE:DECK)

-Seelaus Asset Management LLC purchased a new stake in Deckers Outdoor Co.
-(NYSE:DECK – Free Report) in the 4th quarter, according to the company in its most recent 13F filing with the SEC.
-The fund purchased 320 shares of the textile maker’s stock, valued at approximately $214,000.
+Seelaus Asset Management LLC acquired a new stake in shares of Deckers Outdoor Co.
+(NYSE:DECK – Free Report) in the fourth quarter, according to the company in its most recent filing with the SEC.
+The firm acquired 320 shares of the textile maker’s stock, valued at approximately $214,000.

-Several other institutional investors and hedge funds have also recently modified their holdings of DECK.
-Morgan Stanley increased its stake in shares of Deckers Outdoor by 82.6% in the 3rd quarter.
-Morgan Stanley now owns 1,166,394 shares of the textile maker’s stock valued at $599,633,000 after purchasing an additional 527,546 shares in the last quarter.
-Norges Bank purchased a new position in shares of Deckers Outdoor in the 4th quarter valued at about $94,813,000.
-Alliancebernstein L.P. boosted its holdings in Deckers Outdoor by 205.2% in the 2nd quarter.
-Alliancebernstein L.P. now owns 255,823 shares of the textile maker’s stock worth $134,988,000 after buying an additional 171,999 shares during the last quarter.
-Goldman Sachs Group Inc. boosted its holdings in Deckers Outdoor by 83.1% in the 2nd quarter.
-Goldman Sachs Group Inc. now owns 362,863 shares of the textile maker’s stock worth $92,657,000 after buying an additional 164,730 shares during the last quarter.
-Finally, Artisan Partners Limited Partnership acquired a new stake in Deckers Outdoor in the 3rd quarter worth about $72,727,000.
+A number of other institutional investors have also modified their holdings of DECK.
+HighTower Advisors LLC increased its stake in shares of Deckers Outdoor by 13.7% in the 1st quarter.
+HighTower Advisors LLC now owns 3,294 shares of the textile maker’s stock valued at $902,000 after purchasing an additional 398 shares in the last quarter.
+Great West Life Assurance Co.
+Can increased its stake in shares of Deckers Outdoor by 7.1% in the 1st quarter.
+Great West Life Assurance Co.
+Can now owns 15,156 shares of the textile maker’s stock valued at $4,272,000 after purchasing an additional 1,001 shares in the last quarter.
+Vontobel Holding Ltd. purchased a new position in shares of Deckers Outdoor in the 1st quarter valued at about $882,000.
+Sei Investments Co. increased its stake in shares of Deckers Outdoor by 53.1% in the 1st quarter.
+Sei Investments Co. now owns 35,845 shares of the textile maker’s stock valued at $9,811,000 after purchasing an additional 12,439 shares in the last quarter.
+Finally, Aviva PLC boosted its holdings in Deckers Outdoor by 24.9% in the 1st quarter.
+Aviva PLC now owns 8,020 shares of the textile maker’s stock worth $2,196,000 after buying an additional 1,597 shares during the last quarter.
 Hedge funds and other institutional investors own 97.79% of the company’s stock.

 Insider Activity at Deckers Outdoor

-In other Deckers Outdoor news, CEO David Powers sold 5,993 shares of the company’s stock in a transaction on Friday, March 15th.
-The shares were sold at an average price of $922.85, for a total value of $5,530,640.05.
-Following the completion of the transaction, the chief executive officer now owns 98,218 shares in the company, valued at $90,640,481.30.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In related news, CEO David Powers sold 5,993 shares of the stock in a transaction on Friday, March 15th.
+The stock was sold at an average price of $922.85, for a total value of $5,530,640.05.
+Following the transaction, the chief executive officer now owns 98,218 shares of the company’s stock, valued at $90,640,481.30.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
 In other Deckers Outdoor news, Director Lauri M. Shanahan sold 3,672 shares of the company’s stock in a transaction on Tuesday, February 6th.
 The shares were sold at an average price of $832.22, for a total value of $3,055,911.84.
 Following the completion of the transaction, the director now owns 4,515 shares in the company, valued at $3,757,473.30.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, CEO David Powers sold 5,993 shares of the stock in a transaction dated Friday, March 15th.
-The stock was sold at an average price of $922.85, for a total transaction of $5,530,640.05.
-Following the sale, the chief executive officer now owns 98,218 shares of the company’s stock, valued at approximately $90,640,481.30.
+Also, CEO David Powers sold 5,993 shares of the company’s stock in a transaction on Friday, March 15th.
+The shares were sold at an average price of $922.85, for a total transaction of $5,530,640.05.
+Following the completion of the transaction, the chief executive officer now owns 98,218 shares of the company’s stock, valued at approximately $90,640,481.30.
 The disclosure for this sale can be found here.
 Insiders have sold 42,449 shares of company stock valued at $34,172,388 over the last quarter.
 0.70% of the stock is owned by insiders.

 Read Our Latest Analysis on DECK